Oelin/indigo/readme.md

 # indigo

 Indigo is a 165 byte implementation of observables.
-An observable is a variable which notifies you whenever its value changes.
+An observable is a variable which notifies subscribers of value changes.
 Here's a simple example

 ```js
 import { use } from 'indigo'